mzabriskie/annotate.php/README.md

 class Route extends Annotation {}
 ```

-Using the annotation above we can now define a class and apply the annotation.
+Using the annotation above we can now define a controller and apply the annotation.

 ```php
 <?php